SamPutnam/Share/README.md

 # Share
-For sharing to Facebook and Twitter.
+This is an iOS app that uses the Social and Accounts frameworks to share to Facebook and Twitter.
+It's best exemplified with the below GIF.

 <img src="http://i.imgur.com/pgQfprX.png" width=200>